 - Close the bladder in two layers (mucosa – muscularis)

 - Closure of the linea alba, skin closure

 Early mobilization, analgesics, thrombosis prophylaxis, laboratory tests (hemoglobin, creatinine), regular physical examination of the abdomen and incision wound.

 - The pelvic drain is removed if the daily drainage volume is well below 50 ml.

 - Bladder catheter for five days, consider cystography for complicated cases.

 Complications of Cystolithotomy

-Urinary tract infection, bleeding, wound infection, urinoma, thrombosis, pulmonary embolism.
+Urinary tract infection, bleeding requiring intervention or transfusion, wound infection, urinoma, thrombosis, pulmonary embolism.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z